Thanksgiving Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-This salad has so much going on in terms of color, flavor, texture, and a definite fall/winter/holiday vibe.
+This simple salad has so much going on for seasonal ingredients in terms of color, flavor, and texture.
+It has a definite fall, winter, and holiday vibe.

-We always have a salad at Thanksgiving, and not just any salad — a salad that earns its place on the Thanksgiving table!
-This vegetarian salad has so much going on: roasted butternut squash, pears, and goat cheese, pomegranate seeds.
+We always have a salad at Thanksgiving, and not just any salad — a cold weather-worthy salad using seasonal ingredients that earns its place on the Thanksgiving table!
+This vegetarian salad has so much going on: roasted butternut squash, pears, goat cheese, and pomegranate seeds.
 It’s substantial enough to satisfy the non-meat eaters as well as serving as a beautiful counterpoint to the turkey.

 Bowl of Green Salad with Roasted Butternut Squash, Pears, and Goat Cheese.

 Thanksgiving Salad: This green salad with roasted butternut squash, pears, and goat cheese has tons of color, flavor, and texture.
-And a definite fall/winter/holiday vibe!
+And a definite fall, winter, and holiday vibe!

 Butternut Squash in Salad